Wednesday 14th May 2014

 Swindon Arts Centre: The Bradford Hall

-Last night I was in the Arts Centre for the first time in ages for a Swindon Festival of Literature event.
+Last night I was in Swindon Arts Centre for the first time in ages for a Swindon Festival of Literature event.
 And I haven’t attended anything in that for 3 years as it’s always clashed with summer exam time.
 But having sat my final, final exam the previous day I was up there!
-As ever, when I visit either of the theatres in Swindon, the Wyvern or the Arts Centre I have cause to reflect on how fortunate we are in Swindon to have two such fabulous theatre venues.
+Whenever I visit either of the theatres in Swindon, I reflect on how fortunate we are to have two such fabulous theatre venues.

 So long is it since I was in there and so absorbed have I been in my degree studies that the transformation of this 200 seater, intimate theatre into a local cultural hub had passed me by.
 There is now an improved cafe and bar area and the Old Town library is now located in there too.
 In addition a new studio space has been created for small-scale cultural events.
-Much more can be read about all of that on Swindon Web.
+You can read more about all of that on Swindon Web.

-So it’s all really great to see the Arts Centre at the hub of the local community and I can see how positive that is for all concerned.
+So it’s all really great to see the Arts Centre at the hub of the local community.
+And I can see how positive that is for all concerned.
 But I can’t lie.
-I do really miss the old bijou, unreconstructed Arts Centre that had a vintage condom machine dispensing boxes of art for £1.
-I flipping loved that.
-I still have several of those bits of art from that vending machine randomly arranged in a 3D box with a perspex front.
+I do miss the old bijou, unreconstructed Arts Centre.
+It had a vintage condom machine dispensing boxes of art for £1.
+Oh I flipping loved that.
 Please can we bring back the art boxes?!

-But over-priced vino collapso aside the Arts Centre is well worth a visit as they have an excellent programme of events.
+But over-priced vino collapso aside the Arts Centre is well worth a visit for its excellent programme of events.
 There’s parking only 5 minutes walk away and Old Town has a plethora of bars, cafes, and restaurants.
 Who knows – you might get a glass of wine somewhere that costs less than the price of a bottle…?

 Opened in 1956 as the Arts Centre it’s as old as me in that particular manifestation- blimey!
 But being the home of the Arts Centre was not the building’s first role in Swindon life.
-The Bradford Hall, as it was known, was originally a dance hall.
+For the Bradford Hall used to be a dance hall.
 Other than that though there is a some interesting wartime history linked to the building.

 Swindon local have a picture of a ticket to the opening ceremony which you can see here.